 Overview

-- Kicking off the auto-provisioning process
+- Kick off the auto-provisioning process

 Activate SCIM for the GHR Organization

-Navigate to the SCIM Configuration page (Configure > Dev Center > SCIM Configuration) and turn on the SCIM toggle.
+In Greenhouse Recruiting, navigate to the SCIM Configuration page (Configure > Dev Center > SCIM Configuration) and turn on the SCIM toggle.

 Click Generate Token to create a unique identifier for this connection.